 For the purposes of the Directive, machinery means an assembly consisting of linked parts or components, at least one of which moves, and which are joined together for a specific application.

-The following are also considered as machines for the purpose of the Machinery Directive:
+The following are also considered as machinery for the purposes of the Machinery Directive:

 - Assembly of machines or complex plants.
 Complex plants include production lines, special purpose machinery made up of several machines, interlinked machinery